41 Customer Loyalty Statistics & 10 Benefits for SMEs [2021 Update]

 No matter how small the network, it’s an added benefit because you acquire new customers without spending directly on advertising.

-The challenge is understanding what your customers want and knowing if you’re doing a good job.
+The challenge is understanding what your customers want and knowing if you’re doing a good job providing it.

-Test out using customer satisfaction surveys to find areas where you’re dropping the ball and may need to improve.
+Test out using customer satisfaction surveys to find areas where you’re dropping the ball or need to improve.

 Another option is to regularly communicate with leads and customers through thoughtful email marketing campaigns.
 At the very least, you’ll be top of mind more often.